RyanHarrisonOriginal/cte_explorer/README.md

 CTE Explorer is a proof-of-concept tool that allows visual exploration of CTE based SQL scripts.

 The tool uses sqlglot to parse SQL scripts to derive directed acyclic graph (DAG) representation of CTE lineage

+The DAG is created using d3.js

+This tool is ideal for massive SQL scripts that leverages CTE's to perform a chain of enrichments and transformation

+It provides a digestable visual representation of such scripts.

 ## Usage